zyf0717/zyf0717.github.io/about.markdown

 Welcome to my blog!

-Through this blog, I hope to document and share my tech experiences.
+Through this blog, I hope to document and share my tech journey.
 My interests vary over time, necessitating the creation of this blog to document and keep track of what I have been up to.

 ## Raspberry Pi